American Battery Metals: Less Of A Miner, More A Permitting Play (OTCMKTS:ABML)

 Yes, of course, some of this is just the cost of collection, the transport.
 But again, some of the rise in value is just that you don't run a plant to recycle one battery - just as no one needs 10,000 batteries to repair the one car - you need a nice big pile of them and a consistent continuing supply in order to run your plant.

-The value of items for recycling increases as the quantity approaches the volume required to keep the plant running that is.
+The value of items for recycling increases as the quantity approaches the volume required to keep the plant running.
 It's entirely the other way around from our usual valuation.
-Wholesale prices, per unit, are higher than retail prices per unit.
+Wholesale prices per unit are higher than retail prices per unit.
 This is true of copper, of scrap steel, of anything that needs to be collected in bits and pieces and then fed through a factory.
 Values rise with volume.

 This means that the collection system for a recycler is important.
-A plant to do the work isn't in fact the unique asset we might think.
+A plant to do the work isn't, in fact, the unique asset we might think.
 It's the system which provides the constant stream to be recycled that is.

 Further, and most importantly in the economics here, near all of the value goes to the people doing the collecting of the scrap rather than the people owning the recycling plant.
-Profit always does flow to whoever has the scarce resource and it's the collection system that is scarce.
+Profit always does flow to whoever has the scarce resource, and it's the collection system that is scarce.

-Just to invent some numbers (borrowed from lead acid batteries a couple of decades back so entirely different but still illustrative) the one battery might be worth $5 at the recycling plant.
+Just to invent some numbers (borrowed from lead acid batteries a couple of decades back, so entirely different but still illustrative), the one battery might be worth $5 at the recycling plant.
 Batteries are heavy, they've got to be collected one by one from the locations where they were taken out of the vehicle.
 They way to do this is to have agreements with each and every garage that works on cars.
 Look, just put your used batteries over there.
-Once a week my truck will come by and pick them up.
+Once a week, my truck will come by and pick them up.
 Pay you 50 cents for each one.

-That requires having trucks doing the rounds and at each stop they might pick up 5 or 15 batteries.
+That requires having trucks doing the rounds, and at each stop, they might pick up 5 or 15 batteries.
 It's the route that has value.
 There's no real manner in which anyone's going to cut in here.
 There's not enough value in a single battery, or even a single stop, to make it worthwhile.
 It's the system as a whole that works.

-Yes, lithium batteries will be a bit different as they're higher value.
+Yes, lithium batteries will be a bit different, as they're higher value.
 But the same logic will still hold.
-They'll be taken out of vehicles at some series of widely dispersed locations and they'll be available in ones and threes at each such location.
+They'll be taken out of vehicles at some series of widely dispersed locations, and they'll be available in ones and threes at each such location.
 The economic value is not going to be large for each single battery.
 The value is in the collection network that scales up multiple units into a stream you can run a recycling factory off of.

-As you can see from the logic here it's easy to insert a different recycling plant into this business structure.
+As you can see from the logic here, it's easy to insert a different recycling plant into this business structure.
 It's impossible for a recycling plant to replicate a collection network over the same territory already being served by one.
 Or, perhaps more accurately, impossible without giving even more of the value of the batteries to the people at the front of the network, those folks with the individual batteries at the chop shop where it's just been taken out of the car.

 Collection systems for scrap tend to be geographic monopolies.
-As such the value sticks to them, not to the reprocessing plant at the end of the collection network.
+As such, the value sticks to them, not to the reprocessing plant at the end of the collection network.

 The end logic here

 We'd be fascinated to see, and possibly invest in, someone creating the valuable part of this system, the collection network.
 But the guy running the processing factory, rather less so.
-Because that's not the value adding, therefore profitable, part of the system as a whole - therefore that's not where the profits go.
+Because that's not the value-adding, and therefore profitable, part of the system as a whole - therefore, that's not where the profits go.

 Oh, sure, a recycling plant will get hooked up to collection networks - it is a symbiotic relationship.
 But the returns are going to be fairly boring normal returns upon capital employed.
 Because that's just what happens to people running the non-unique part of a system.

-This is entirely different from the idea of going lithium mining where once you're permitted and good to go then you're a leveraged bet on the difference between mining costs and sales prices.
-Instead, in this sort of system dependent upon a collection network a change between processing costs and market price - say, the lithium price soars - means the price paid to the people feeding the ones and twos into the network changes, not the margins of the processor.
+This is entirely different from the idea of going lithium mining, where once you're permitted and good to go, then you're a leveraged bet on the difference between mining costs and sales prices.
+Instead, in this sort of system dependent upon a collection network a change between processing costs and market price - say, the lithium price soars - it means the price paid to the people feeding the ones and twos into the network changes, not the margins of the processor.

 We can even test this.
 Catalytic convertors are recycled for the platinum and palladium contents.
-There are only a few plants around the world even that can actually do the full recycle - separating platinum and palladium, rhodium, as is necessary, really is not an easy job.
-But as the market prices of those metals change it is the scrap price offered for the one single convertor out on the street that changes rather than the margin at the processor.
+There are only a few plants around the world even that can actually do the full recycle - separating platinum and palladium, rhodium, as is necessary, is really not an easy job.
+But as the market prices of those metals change, it is the scrap price offered for the one single convertor out on the street that changes rather than the margin at the processor.
 That's why there's such a rash of catalytic convertor thefts at present.
-Those prices are high and it's "worth it" to go cut one off a parked car.
+Those prices are high, and it's "worth it" to go cut one off a parked car.

 Our first conclusion

 Being able to recycle lithium batteries will be a useful thing to be able to do.
 Society will look kindly upon the activity.
-However, it's unlikely to be one of those roaringly profitable things we'd like to invest in.
-Simply because that's not how recycling works.
+However, it's unlikely to be one of those roaringly profitable things we'd like to invest in - simply because that's not how recycling works.
 It's the collection network that makes the money, not particularly the recycler.
 It's the scrap dealers that achieve the profit in the system, not the final processor.

 Our second conclusion

 American Battery Metals is not at that stage as yet anyway.
 What it's actually doing is having the fight with the local land planners and bureaucrats as to whether it'll gain a permit to build a plant at all.
-This is thus less than a speculation upon battery recycling, lithium or not, and more one on the company's ability to charm the local authorities into a permit.
+This is, thus, less than a speculation upon battery recycling, lithium or not, and more one on the company's ability to charm the local authorities into a permit.
 This not being something we can really judge from out here, unlike the base business case.

 My view